IBM/integrity-enforcer/docs/README_ISHIELD_OPERATOR_CR.md

 ### Define admission controller setting
 - allow: You can define Kinds that do not need to be processed by Integrity Shield.
-- mode: If you want to use Integrity Shield on detection mode, please change this field to "detect."
+- mode: If you want to use Integrity Shield on inform mode, please change this field to "inform."
 - inScopeNamespaceSelector: You can define which namespace is not checked by Integrity Shield.
 All resources in the exclude namespaces will not be processed by Integrity Shield.

 ```yaml